vinibgoulart/zettelkasten/docs/books/nacao-dopamina.md

 dopamine detox has 8 steps that can be remembered using the first letter of DOPAMINE word:

-D - Data
-O - Objective
-P - Problems
-A - Abstinence
-M - Mindfulness
-I - Insight
-N - New steps
-E - Experiment

-data is information about your addiction: what it is, when it occurs, simple data. objective is the goal of using the addiction, why do you use it?
+- D - Data - is information about your addiction: what it is, when it occurs, simple data.
+- O - Objective - is the goal of using the addiction, why do you use it?
 Fun?
 Pain?
 Depression?
 Anxiety?
 Anger?
 Fear?
+Social phobia?
-Social phobia? problems are the problems it causes.
+- P - Problems - are the problems it causes.
 Health?
+Relationships?
-Relationships? abstinence is a strategy to try to rebalance brain homeostasis.
-Dopamine detoxification. mindfulness is the act of diving deep into your brain, thinking about everything and tolerating boredom. insight is your reflection on what you have freed yourself from, how it has impacted your life, and how you realized it was harmful. new steps are the next steps after freeing yourself, new hobbies, how to fill that "void". experiment is how you will deal with all of this after some time.
+- A - Abstinence - is a strategy to try to rebalance brain homeostasis.
+Dopamine detoxification.
+- M - Mindfulness - is the act of diving deep into your brain, thinking about everything and tolerating boredom.
+- I - Insight - is your reflection on what you have freed yourself from, how it has impacted your life, and how you realized it was harmful.
+- N - New steps - are the next steps after freeing yourself, new hobbies, how to fill that "void".
+- E - Experiment - is how you will deal with all of this after some time.

+self-commitment involves creating obstacles between you and your addiction.
+There are three types of self-commitment: material, temporal, and meaningful.

+material self-commitment involves avoiding addiction by using material things, such as locking your smartphone in a safe while working, removing all beer from your home, using only cash instead of cell phones, credit cards, etc.

+temporal self-commitment involves setting limits on your addictions, such as using drugs only on weekends, drinking only on your birthday, using some instrument to measure time, etc.

+meaningful self-commitment involves avoiding triggers related to your addiction, such as not seeing naked people, avoiding going to bars, etc.